 MySQL and R

-It’s possible to work with your (or other available) MySQL database directly from within R, either in the HPCC environment (preferred and documented here), from another R installation on Penn’s campus (less preferred but possible), or remotely with the VPN active (highly discouraged, but again possible).
+It’s possible to work with your (or other available) MariaDB database directly from within R, either in the HPC3 environment (preferred and documented here), from another R installation on Penn’s campus (less preferred but possible), or remotely with the VPN active (highly discouraged, but again possible).

 Set Up and Test ODBC Connector